-The Calico Rock District shall review and accept or reject requests for transfers, both into and out of the district, on a case by case basis at the July and December regularly scheduled board meetings.
+The Calico Rock District shall review and accept or reject requests for transfers, both into and out of the district, on a case-by-case basis at the July and December regularly scheduled board meetings.

-The District may reject a nonresident's application for admission if its acceptance would necessitate the addition of staff or classrooms, exceed the capacity of a program, class, grade level, or school building, or cause the District to provide educational services not currently provided in the affected school.
-The District shall reject applications that would cause it to be out of compliance with applicable laws and regulations regarding desegregation.
+The district may reject a non-resident application for admission if its acceptance would necessitate the addition of staff or classrooms, exceed the capacity of a program, class, grade level, or school building, or cause the district to provide educational services not currently provided in the affected school.
+The district shall reject applications that would cause it to be out of compliance with applicable laws and regulations regarding desegregation.